cod3gen/mninstallers/README.md

 - ./install.sh OR ./install.sh YOUR_PRIVATE_MN_KEY
 - Follow scripts instructions.

-When installation is finished, you can check wallet`s cli to verify blocks, or masternode status: xuma-cli getinfo -> Will display information about the wallet, including last block indexed. xuma-cli masternode status -> Will display status of masternode.
+When installation is finished, you can check wallet`s cli to verify blocks, or masternode.
+Example with Xuma wallet:
+- xuma-cli getinfo -> Will display information about the wallet, including last block indexed.
+- xuma-cli masternode status -> Will display status of masternode.
 If ok you should usually see "Masternode successfully started" as status.

 # Get in touch